-- the timing and volume of orders received from our customers; - the rate of acceptance of our products by our customers, including the acceptance of new products we may develop for integration in the products manufactured by such customers, which we refer to as "design wins"; - the time lag between "design wins" and production orders; - the demand for, and life cycles of, the products incorporating our ICs; - the rate of adoption of mixed-signal ICs in the markets we target;

-- deferrals or reductions of customer orders in anticipation of new products or product enhancements from us or our competitors or other providers of ICs; - changes in product mix; - the average selling prices for our products could drop suddenly due to competitive offerings or competitive predatory pricing; - impairment charges related to inventory, equipment or other long-lived assets;

-- significant legal costs to defend our intellectual property rights or respond to claims against us; and - the rate at which new markets emerge for products we are currently developing or for which our design expertise can be utilized to develop products for these new markets.
+- the timing and volume of orders received from our customers; - the timeliness of our new product introductions; - the rate of acceptance of our products by our customers, including the acceptance of new products we may develop for integration in the products manufactured by such customers, which we refer to as "design wins"; - the time lag and realization rate between "design wins" and production orders; - the demand for, and life cycles of, the products incorporating our ICs; - the rate of adoption of mixed-signal ICs in the markets we target; - · deferrals or reductions of customer orders in anticipation of new products or product enhancements from us or our competitors or other providers of ICs; - changes in product mix; - the average selling prices for our products could drop suddenly due to competitive offerings or competitive predatory pricing, especially with respect to our mobile handset products; - changes in market standards; - impairment charges related to inventory, equipment or other long-lived assets; - · significant legal costs to defend our intellectual property rights or respond to claims against us; and - the rate at which new markets emerge for products we are currently developing or for which our design expertise can be utilized to develop products for these new markets.

-The markets for mobile handsets, personal computers, satellite television set-top boxes and VOIP applications are characterized by rapid fluctuations in demand and seasonality that result in corresponding fluctuations in the demand for our products that are incorporated in such devices.
+The markets for mobile handsets, personal computers, satellite television set-top boxes and VoIP applications are characterized by rapid fluctuations in demand and seasonality that result in corresponding fluctuations in the demand for our products that are incorporated in such devices.
 Additionally, the rate of technology acceptance by our customers results in fluctuating demand for our products as customers are reluctant to incorporate a new IC into their products until the new IC has achieved market acceptance.
 Once a new IC achieves market acceptance, demand for the new IC can quickly accelerate to a point and then level off such that rapid historical growth in sales of a product should not be viewed as indicative of continued future growth.
 In addition, demand can quickly decline for a product when a new IC product is introduced and receives market acceptance.
 For example, mobile handset transceivers that provide some of the functionality provided by our RF Synthesizers have been introduced to market by us and our competitors.
 The introduction of these competing transceivers, including our Aero Transceiver, has resulted in a rapid decline in our sales of RF Synthesizers.
 Due to the various factors mentioned above, the results of any prior quarterly or annual periods should not be relied upon as an indication of our future operating performance.